 - That order can then be used to obtain wage garnishment and bank liens by the collector to get you to pay

 Sneaky, sneaky collectors.
-And it gets worse, because they often use tactics like “sewer service” which refers to the practice of figuratively or literally throwing collection notices and court summons into the sewer instead of serving the debtor as required by law.
+And it gets worse because they often use tactics like “sewer service” which refers to the practice of figuratively or literally throwing collection notices and court summons into the sewer instead of serving the debtor as required by law.

-“If disreputable debt collectors are going to use tricks like this to turn civil matters into criminal, then the laws need to be amended to close loopholes that can put hardworking families at risk of jail time,” says Gary Herman, President of Consolidated Credit.
+“If disreputable debt collectors are going to use tricks like this to turn civil matters into a criminal matter, then the laws need to be amended to close loopholes that can put hardworking families at risk of jail time,” says Gary Herman, President of Consolidated Credit.
 “Without a doubt, people should make every effort to pay what they owe, but if you lose your job and can’t pay back a debt, you shouldn’t have to fear being put in jail alongside hardened criminals.”

 Take action to protect yourself now

-Hopefully the laws will be changed to close these loopholes and make it impossible for a debt collector to have you jailed over a debt – it’s what the original intent of the FDCPA was and it should be fixed so it does what it intended to do in the first place.
+Hopefully, the laws will be changed to close these loopholes and make it impossible for a debt collector to have you jailed over a debt – it’s what the original intent of the FDCPA was and it should be fixed so it does what it intended to do in the first place.